All Episodes

 This country's always been a reactionary country.

-What what just happened yesterday?
+What just happened yesterday?

 I don't disagree with that.

-I'm just saying historically I don't think that's accurate.
+I'm just saying historically, I don't think that's accurate.

 Okay, let me rephrase it then.

-Rather than focus on it in terms of uh an immediate military response to something, I was more trying to make the point of an American attitude that existed that doesn't exist today.
+Rather than focus on it in terms of an immediate military response to something, I was more trying to make the point of an American attitude that existed that doesn't exist today.

-I'll I'll I'll wager you, Bob, that you would probably be stunned if we could do it, and it's not possible to do it, but if we could do a nationwide anecdotal poll and just ask every American, what do you think about this?
+I'll wager you, Bob, that you would probably be stunned if we could do it, and it's not possible to do it, but if we could do a nationwide anecdotal poll and just ask every American, what do you think about this?

-Most of them say no big deal.
+Most of them say, no big deal.

-They're not gonna use it.
+They're not going to use it.

 Most people don't think those things are ever going to happen.